 Ingredients sugar, wheat flour, vegetable oil, cocoa butter, cocoa mass, golden syrup, colours, salt Sugar is first on the ingredients list, so these biscuits are very high in sugar.
 They also contain fat (vegetable oil and cocoa butter) and extra sugar (golden syrup).

-Produced by the Victorian Aboriginal Community Controlled Health Organisation and Better Health Company.
+Produced by the Victorian Aboriginal Community Controlled Health Organisation and the Department of Health.
 Illustrations by Brayden Williams.